 Non Typical But Still Essential ‘To Do List’ in Bali

-People come to Bali to celebrate their honeymoon, others for a self-discovering trips all by themselves, ones to survive the winter and forget about freezing cold weather or snow, for yoga tours or for many other reasons.
-But honestly… you don’t even need a reason to come here.
-It always waits for new people with open arms.
-It makes you fall in love with it in a second and never be able to unlove.
-It is a truly magical island, which magnets billions of people.
+Some people come to Bali to celebrate their honeymoon, others for self-discovering trips, to survive the winter, to forget about cold weather and snow.
+Others for yoga tours or just relaxing.
+But honestly, you do not even need a reason to come to Bali.
+The Indonesian island always waits for you with open arms.
+It is a truly magical island, which appeals to billions of people.

 We have completed a to do list in Bali and It includes a lot of activities so you can experience some new emotions and definitely leave a pleasant aftertaste about Bali.

 One of the main reasons why people come to Bali is this extreme activity — surfing.
 On island almost every person has a surfboard and a wetsuit.
 It’s a shame not to try it when you have ideal surfing conditions and amazing ocean.

 If you’re a ‘newbie’ we recommend starting with the Kuta coast.
 Due to the foam which washes up after the wave, it makes it much easier to stand up on the board for the first time.
 If you are feeling more confident, you should go to Canggu.
 Both has plenty surfing schools, so you can find something for yourself.

 Diving in Amed

 Once you’ve explored the surface of the water attractions, you shouldn’t miss a chance to see what does it look like to be below.
 If you like discovering the underwater world, you should definitely visit Amed — its breathtaking coral reefs and variety of extraordinary creatures deserve your attention.

 Diving sites in Amed:

 - Jemeluk and Uyah Reef — coral reefs, inhabited by various animals

 - The Pyramid — special project of growing artificial reef on pyramids dropped around 20 years ago, after the real reef dying due to water temperature changes